RuslanOrlov/my-notes-rest-manual-client/README.md

 The project implements a user interface layer, an MVC controller for processing user interface requests, as well as a REST client that interacts with the server using RestTemplate.

-After launching the application in the IDE, access to it is opened by the link http://localhost:8082/
+The application runs in the IDE and is available via the link http://localhost:8082/

+1. Data about notes in the client application is presented in the form of DTO objects and lists of DTO objects.
-Through the user interface, you can perform:
+2. Through the user interface of the application, you can perform:
-1) operations of adding, viewing, changing, logical deletion (by the link "Status" in the list of notes) and physical deletion of a note;
+- operations of adding, viewing, changing, logical deletion (by the "Status" link in the list of notes) and physical deletion of a note;
-2) line-by-line viewing of records and filtering of data in the list of notes;
+- page-by-page view of the list of notes and filtering of data in the list of notes;
-3) uploading a list of notes in the form of a report to an external PDF file (data is uploaded to the report only about the notes available in accordance with the filtering and pagination criteria).
+- uploading a list of notes in the form of a PDF report (data is uploaded only on available notes in accordance with the criteria for filtering and pagination).
+3. The client validates the data entered/modified by the user in html forms.
+Validation is implemented using annotations in the DTO class, as well as at the level of the MVC controller and html forms.

 P.S.: This version of the application implements only the client and does not have physical access to the database.